keymapperorg/KeyMapper/docs/known-issues.md

 4. In some **very rare** cases there is a bug in Key Mapper that causes it to crash while it is running in the background.
 You will need to send a bug report so that the developer can investigate the issue.
 Tap "Report bug" in Key Mapper's home screen menu.

+## I can't unlock my phone because there is no keyboard!

+You will need to reboot your device into "safe mode".
+The way to do this varies between devices so if these instructions don't work you will have to research how do to this for your device online.

+For most devices you must...

+1. Turn on your device.
+2. Hold down on the power button until the on-screen power menu pops up.
+3. Hold down on the "power off" (or sometimes "restart") button in the power menu.
+4. A popup should say whether you want to boot into safe mode.
+Do this.
+5. Unlock your device after it has rebooted into safe mode.
+6. Reboot your device into normal mode by pressing power off or restart in the power menu.
+You do **not** need to hold down on the "power off"/"restart" button to boot into safe mode.

 ## External keyboard language is set to English US when using Key Mapper (Android 11 only)

 This is a bug in Android 11 and should be fixed in Android 12.
 There is a setting in Key Mapper 2.3.0+ that helps you work around this issue.
 Read more [here](https://sds100.github.io/KeyMapper/redirects/android-11-device-id-bug-work-around).